 Military veterans who qualify for a VA loan have the easiest route to buying a home with the need for no money down.
 VA loans can provide up to 100% financing for qualified military personnel and veterans.
 There are also non-conforming mortgage loan programs available that allow for 80/20 set-ups, which allow borrowers to obtain a second mortgage to cover the 20% down payment.

 Even if you have lower income or less-than-perfect credit, we may have a program that fits your needs.

 Low or no down payment programs have two primary costs:

 - Higher mortgage insurance premiums

-The possible downside of a small down payment, whether you are using a conforming loan or a non-conforming program, is that you will need to pay higher interest rates and mortgage insurance.
+The possible downside of a small down payment, whether you are using a conforming loan or a non-conforming program, is that you may have higher interest rates and need to pay for mortgage insurance.

 Mortgage insurance is calculated against the loan amount, so you get hit with a double-whammy.
 A lower down payment means a higher loan amount, and, consequently, a higher mortgage insurance rate.